buenrostrolab/buenrostrolab.github.io/01-research.md

 Now, we look to build new computational methods that focus on <a href="https://www.cell.com/cell/fulltext/S0092-8674(18)31650-7" target="_blank">integrating</a> ensemble and single-cell ‘-omics’ data to infer causative gene networks.
 Such networks will seek to model governing cis and trans effectors of dynamic cell function.<br><br>

-<h3> Application to dynamic biological systems </h3>
+<h3> Epigenomic regulation of cell fate decisions </h3>
 <img alt="GATA-variance" align="left" src="media/research/GATA-variance.jpg" width="240" height="170"/>

-These efforts coalesce into our studies of dynamic cellular systems.
-While we have a broad interest in  human development and disease, we currently focus on <a href="http://www.nature.com/ng/journal/v48/n10/full/ng.3646.html" target="_blank">leukemia</a> and early
+These efforts coalesce into our studies of the epigenome across cell fate decisions.
+In the lab we study
+<a href="http://www.nature.com/ng/journal/v48/n10/full/ng.3646.html" target="_blank">leukemia</a> and early
-<a href="https://www.cell.com/cell/abstract/S0092-8674(18)30446-X" target="_blank">human hematopoiesis</a>,
+<a href="https://www.cell.com/cell/abstract/S0092-8674(18)30446-X" target="_blank">human hematopoiesis</a>.
-however, our efforts are collaborative and we welcome new endeavors.
-In previous work, we have used some of the experimental and computational methods described above to both understand molecular effectors that govern hematopoietic cell fate and in addition we use these findings to better understand the ontogeny of the human cancer, Acute Myeloid Leukemia (AML).<br><br>
+However, we also collaborate broadly and we welcome new endeavors.
+In previous work, we have used some of the experimental and computational methods described above to both understand the regulatory effectors that govern hematopoietic cell fate and in addition we use these findings to better understand the ontogeny of the human cancer, Acute Myeloid Leukemia (AML).<br><br>